 New strategies save money and reduce children’s exposure to pesticides

-Sources: National Coalition Against the Misuse of Pesticides; 2010 report by Oregon Asthma Program; Tim Stock, IPM education specialist with OSU Extension.
+Sources: National Coalition Against the Misuse of Pesticides; 2013 report The Burden of Asthma in Oregon; Tim Stock, IPM education specialist with OSU Extension.